solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 The scope is the resource group, and the security principal is the developer's account in Azure Active Directory.

-![This image demonstrates the three components of Azure RBAC.](media/rbac-overview.png "Azure RBAC overview")
+![This image demonstrates the three components of Azure RBAC.]

 ## Azure Management Tools